WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 });
 ```

-Note `window.fence` here is a new namepsace for APIs that are only available from within a fenced frame.
+Note `window.fence` here is a new namespace for APIs that are only available from within a fenced frame.

 ## registerAdBeacon